cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 - Search existing {% url "open issues" https://github.com/cypress-io/cypress/issues %}, it may already be reported!
 - Update Cypress.
 Your issue may have {% url "already been fixed" changelog %}.
 - {% open_an_issue %}.
 Your best chance of getting a bug looked at quickly is to provide a repository with a reproducible bug that can be cloned and run.

+## {% fa fa-angle-right %} What are your best practices for organizing tests?

+We see organizations _starting_ with Cypress by placing end-to-end tests in a separate repo.
+This is a great practice that allows someone on the team to prototype a few tests and evaluate Cypress within minutes.
+As the time passes and the number of tests grows, we _strongly suggest_ moving end-to-end tests to live right alongside your front-end code.
+This brings many benefits:

+- engages developers in writing end-to-end tests sooner
+- keeps tests and the features they tests in sync
+- tests can be run every time the code changes
+- allows code sharing between the application code and the tests (like selectors)

+## {% fa fa-angle-right %} What is the right balance between custom commands and utility functions?

+There is already a great section in {% url "Custom Commands" custom-commands#Best-Practices %} guide that talks about trade-offs between custom commands and utility functions.
+We feel reusable functions in general are a way to go.
+Plus they do not confuse {% issue 1065 'IntelliSense like custom commands do' %}.

+## {% fa fa-angle-right %} Can I print the list of commands from a test in the terminal?

+If a test fails, Cypress takes a screenshot image, but does not print the list of commands in the terminal, only the failed assertion.
+There is a user space plugin {% url cypress-failed-log https://github.com/bahmutov/cypress-failed-log %} that saves a JSON file with all commands from a failed test.
+We are also working on mirroring `console.log` messages from the browser in the terminal, see {% issue 2078 %}.